 About Me

-I am a sixth-year Ph.D. candidate in the Department of Physics at the University of Michigan, working under the supervision of Prof. Emanuel Gull.
-My research focuses on developing new quantum many-body techniques, with a recent emphasis on the minimal pole method that we have developed, applied to analytic continuation and hybridization fitting, among other areas.
+I received my Ph.D. in Physics and Scientific Computing from the University of Michigan in 2026, where I worked under the supervision of Prof. Emanuel Gull.
+My doctoral research focused on developing novel quantum many-body techniques, with a recent emphasis on the minimal pole method, which we developed and applied to analytic continuation, hybridization fitting, compact representation, impurity solvers, and other areas.

 Before joining the University of Michigan, I earned my bachelor’s degree in Physics from the University of Science and Technology of China in 2019, where I conducted research under the supervision of Prof. Youjin Deng.
-During my undergraduate studies, my focus was on developing novel Monte Carlo algorithms for classical statistical models.
+During my undergraduate studies, I focused on developing novel Monte Carlo algorithms for classical statistical models.